-By redeveloping this area, we can provide a major increase in much-needed high quality homes in Westminster.
-We can double the number of affordable homes on this site and provide people with better housing built to modern standards that is cheaper for them to run.
-We can also offer a much broader mix of homes, including social rented, intermediate, and senior living.
-Alongside this, we can provide much better public and community spaces, making this a greener place with more facilities and new jobs for local people.
+By redeveloping this area, we can provide a major increase in high quality homes for the people of Westminster.
+We can double the number of affordable homes on this site, and provide residents with better housing built to modern standards that is cheaper for them to run.
+We can also offer a much broader mix of homes, including social rented, intermediate, and some for senior living.
+Alongside this, the design will create much better public and community spaces, making this a greener place with more facilities and new jobs for local people.

-Walden House residents will be rehoused within the borough and WCC has offered them a right to return to the new affordable homes we will deliver.
-We are now working closely with them to ensure they know the facts and can get involved in the design of their new homes and neighbourhood.
+Walden House residents would be rehoused within the borough and WCC has offered them a right to return to the new affordable homes we would build.
+WCC would support any of their residents that are impacted by the development.

-We first notified our Cundy Street tenants back in 2012 of the possibility of the redevelopment, which we confirmed early in 2019, over two years before the end of their leases.
-Since this notification we have been offering individual tailored support to help them plan carefully for the future.
-Some of the tenants are on protected tenancies; and where any of our residents have a right to continued tenancy, we are offering them suitable alternative accommodation nearby in Belgravia and have employed specialist help to assist us with this.
+We have been informing Cundy Street residents about the possibility of redevelopment since 2012 and confirmed our intentions with them earlier this year, over two years before the leases end.
+Since then, we have offered individual tailored support to help people make plans for the future.
+Some of the tenants are on protected leases with a right to continued tenancy and we are offering these people suitable alternative homes nearby in Belgravia.

-Will you be providing affordable housing in the new development?
+How much affordable housing would there be in the new development?

-Yes, we will be providing a material increase in social rented and intermediate homes on site, which would double the number of affordable homes currently there.
-35% of the new homes will be dedicated to affordable housing; to be split between social rented and intermediate tenures in line with Westminster’s policy.
-This will help the 7,000 households which are on the Council’s waiting list.
+We will double the number of affordable homes that are currently on this site.
+At least 35% of all the new homes would be affordable, split between social and intermediate rent, in-line with Westminster’s policy.
+This would help some of the 7,000 households which are on the Council’s waiting list.